speepsio/romdrop/README.md

 * F | Flash Entire ROM - Flashes all ROM blocks to the ECU.
 * P | Patch Stock ROM - Many functions accessable by romdrop require that the factory calibration be patched with updated code.
 Use this option to apply the patch file to your stock ROM, and generate a newly patched calibration for editing with ecuflash.
 * R | Read ROM from ECU - this is the first thing you should do if virgin to the application.
 Why? **You will always want a backup of your original stock rom, and it's required to apply feature patches.**
 * S | Sniff CAN Communications - the app can log 2MB of raw CAN communications.
-This is for the true hacker types.
+This is for the hacker types.
+* V | Version for ROM - display ROM patch version
 * Q | Quit - Exit application

 ### Calibration Patches: